 ingestates a deduction for casualty losses incurred during the settlement of the estate, assuming that the losses are not compensated for by insurance or otherwise.

 Final regulations encourage partial annuity option for pension plan payouts.

 · Defined benefit (pension) plan participants are often confronted with a “cash or annuity” decision upon retirement.

 · Many employees may prefer a combination of these two options,

-preferring to receive a portion of their retirement funds as a stream of income and the rest through an annuity.
+preferring electing to receive a portion of their retirement funds as a stream of income and the rest through an annuity.

-· New final regulations allow defined benefit plans to simplify the treatment of certain optional forms of benefit that are paid partly in the form of an annuity and partly in a more accelerated form; this simplifies the calculation of split benefits and can reduce the stress of deciding between “cash or annuity”.
+· New final regulations allow defined benefit plans to simplify the treatment of certain optional forms of benefits that are paid partly in the form of an annuity and partly in a more accelerated form; this simplifies the calculation of split benefits and can reduce the stress of deciding between “cash or annuity”.

 New self-certification procedure for those who miss the 60-day rollover deadline.

 · The IRS has provided a new self-certification procedure designed to help recipients of retirement plan distributions who inadvertently miss the 60-day time limit for properly rolling these amounts into another IRA (or other eligible retirement plan).